bramses/commonplace-bot/README.md

 However, there are some tactics that can be used to inspire your own bots of a similar caliber.

 I won't be discussing how the quotes get into the database, that is discussed on the backend server GiHub repo for [Quoordinates](https://github.com/bramses/quoordinates).
+The important thing to know about this pipeline is that everytime I highlight a quote on my Kindle, it ends up in Bramdroid's database.
+Hand-wavey, but there ya go.

 ### OpenAI + Discord